Kappa Epsilon Psi

 Kappa Epsilon Psi Military Sorority, Inc. (ΚΕΨ or KEY) is a national, non-collegiate service sorority, considered a professional (military) sorority.

 History

 Kappa Epsilon Psi was founded on April 4, 2011, in Pembroke Pines, Florida, as an alternative to traditional Greek letter organizations for female service members.
 KEY is the second Greek-lettered sorority established and incorporated by U.S. Armed Forces women.

-Founders and First Initiates

 The founders are Moneka Smith (Army Reserves) and Shica Hill (Army National Guard).
 The first initiates (National Line Alpha) are Ciera Burts, Ariane Wyatt*, Marga Horn, Kayla Hall, Kesia Loyd-Brown, Jennifer Berry*, and Keondra Harris.
-(Asterisk indicates individual is no longer affiliated with the organization).
+Wyatt and Berry are no longer affiliated with the organization.

 Objectives

 Kappa Epsilon Psi has three objectives: